JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 }
 ```

 In the example above, the `.footer` class has `position: fixed` and `0px` for each of `bottom`, `left`, and `right`.
-Used in combination, the `position`, `bottom`, `left`, and `right` result in a footer appearing at the bottom of the screen and spanning the entire width of the page, even when the user scrolls.
-You'll see an example of this in one of html files but for a navbar instead of a footer.
+Used in combination, the `position`, `bottom`, `left`, and `right` properties result in a footer appearing at the bottom of the screen and spanning the entire width of the page, even when the user scrolls.
+You'll see an example of this in one of the html files.
+Though the example is for a navbar instead of a footer, you can learn from the navbar to make a footer.

 The `sticky` value positions an element relative to the user's scroll position.
 It exhibits both `relative` and `fixed` behavior.
 The `sticky` element acts like a `relative` element until the scroll position reaches a specified location in the viewport.
 Then, the `sticky` element acts like a `fixed` element.
 It remains in place.
 An element with `position: sticky; top: 200px;` is relatively positioned until the scroll location causes the element to be `200px` from the top.
-Then it sticks and remains `50px` from the top, even when the user scrolls.
+Then it sticks and remains `200px` from the top, even when the user scrolls.

 To better understand the behavior of positioning properties, open in your browser the [positions](html/position.html) file so that you see the webpage (not the source code on GitHub).
 Open the inspector, and take turns toggling on and off the properties for the `.position-absolute` class of `right`, `bottom`, `left`, `height`, and `width`.
 Try different combinations of on and off and also try changing their values.
 See what happens.